Bring Your Kayaks (Or Rent From Us)

 The Calusa used this river as their primary transportation network centuries ago, as did the early settlers to Fort Myers.
 Now, recreational boaters use it to travel the sheltered waters of the ICW, which connects Texas to Maine.

 Please note that unlike the Phase 1/Estero Bay and Phase 2/Pine Island Sound segments of the Blueway, this section is not marked.
 Instead, GPS coordinates for the mouth of each tributary are provided.

 J. N. "Ding" Darling National Wildlife Refuge

-Charter the Old Glory for the day and sail to the J. N. "Ding" Darling National Wildlife Refuge, located on the subtropical barrier island of Sanibel in the Gulf of Mexico.
-The refuge is part of the largest undeveloped mangrove ecosystem in the United States.
-It is world famous for its spectacular migratory bird populations.
+The J. N. "Ding" Darling National Wildlife Refuge is located on the subtropical barrier island of Sanibel in the Gulf of Mexico.
+The refuge is part of the largest undeveloped mangrove ecosystem in the country and is famous for its spectacular migratory bird populations.

 Caloosahatchee National Wildlife Refuge